 Adjoint Tomography

-My primary research interest lies in the field of seismic imaging (specifically, adjoint tomography), which means I use seismic waves and supercomputers to probe the structure of the Earth (think MRI or CT scans).
-I am primarily interested in imaging the Earth's crust, and how that relates to seismicity and tectonics of a region.
+My primary research interest lies in the field of seismic imaging, which means I use seismic waves and supercomputers to probe the structure of the Earth (think MRI or CT scans).
+I am primarily interested in imaging the Earth's crust, to understand how structure relates to seismicity and tectonics of a region.
+Traditionally I employ full waveform techniques like adjoint tomography.

 Open Source Software